-The laws portion of this course is based upon the State of California Statues and the Regulations relating to the practice of Marriage and Family Therapy, Educational Psychology and Clinical Social Work issued by the California Board of Behavioral Sciences.
-It also includes a review of the Disciplinary Guidelines promulgated by the State of California, Department of Consumer Affairs, Board of Behavioral Sciences.
-The questions on the quiz start on page 72 of the booklet that is provided.
+The laws portion of this course is based upon the Buisness and Professions Code of the State of California Statues.
+It relates several of the regulations relating to the practice of Marriage and Family Therapy, Educational Psychology and Clinical Social Work issued by the California Board of Behavioral Sciences.

 The course may meet the 6 hour mandatory license renewal requirements for many licensed professions.

 Ohio Professionals – This course is NOT accepted for license renewal by the Ohio Counselor, Social Worker and Marriage and Family Therapy board.

 10 Ways Practitioners Can Avoid Frequent Ethical Pitfalls.
 Boost Your Ethical Know-How with These Practical Tips on Avoiding Common Ethical Quandaries.

 Confidentiality Of Mental Health Information; Ethical, Legal, & Policy Issues from the Surgeon Generals Report.